-MMS 134 - Media Writing 3.0 Credit(s) Lecture 3
+MMS 134 - Media Writing

 Media Writing is designed to introduce the student to writing for the media in all forms: radio, television, social media and organizational.
 These relationships will emphasize storytelling concepts and treatments with considerable emphasis on the content creation.
 Students learn to write for medial organizations using professional techniques and strategies.
 They also learn the proper writing techniques of AP style and utilize it to create effective media content.